RichardGo9000/CoffeeMath/README.md

 HTML Improvements
 - [ ] add custom icons
-- [ ] create a link to an http only version of the app that does not require client side javascript (probably a node application on the server)
+- [x] create a link to an http only version of the app that does not require client side javascript (probably a node application on the server)
 - [ ] Add invisible label to answer box indicate use to screen readers
+- [ ] create a serverbased version that uses no clientside javascript

 CSS Improvements